SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 ### Ryan's Opening — Marlow's Perspective brings Darkness 1-5
 * Initially, Ryan believes that it is difficult to see beyond Marlow's perspective
 * Story is from his perspective => so, of course, its Marlow that welds the darkness!
-* However, it is possible to gauge the darkness by analyzing the dialog with other characters
+* However, it is possible to gauge the darkness by analyzing the dialog with other characters to find their perspectives
 * Only perspectives we get is through European colonists is ultimately biased

 **CONFLIGHT!**